 Post injection left arm pain

-The arm is one of the most common injection sites.
+The arm (mainly the shoulder and upper arm areas) is one of the most common injection sites.

 After the shot, you may feel some pain.

 So, if you were recently given an injection in your left arm, shoulder or hand, you might experience some left arm pain (6).

 Usually, it is nothing to worry about as the pain typically goes away in a few days.

 Post injection pain is usually associated with corticosteroid intra-articular injections but subcutaneous or intramuscular injections may hurt as well (7).

 If not, seek medical help.